strawbees/learning-platform-gatsby/content/lesson-plans/04-mechanical-inventions.md

 **Ask your class:**

 * “What other goals/challenges can you imagine for these machines?
-What else could this/these inventions do?”
+What else could these inventions do?”
 * Discuss these inventions/mechanisms as prototypes.
 * “If this/these machines were built to their full potential, how could they help people in your school? ...in your community?”
 * “Did you reverse-engineer anything to build your machine?
 If so, what did you learn from doing so?”